Form 114: Report of Foreign Bank and Financial Accounts (FBAR)

 - The owner of record or holder of legal title is one of the following:

-- More than 50 percent of the voting power of all shares of stock
+- More than 50 percent of the voting power of all shares

 - A partnership in which the United States person owns directly or indirectly: